‘Dragon Ball Super’ Episode 118 Official Spoilers Suggest A Tight Battle Between Universe 6 and 7

 As stated earlier, Dragon Ball Super Episode 118 will be focusing on the battle of Gohan and Piccolo versus Saonel and Pirina which are the last remaining warriors for Universe 6.
 The spoilers suggest that Piccolo will think of another method of attack against Universe 6.
 Therefore, we can forecast that Saonel and Pirina will not be an easy opponent for two formidable warriors.

-Knowing that Saonel and Pirina are the last two warriors for Universe 6, the two will undoubtedly perform at their 100% level.
+Knowing that Saonel and Pirina are the last two warriors for Universe 6, the two will undoubtedly perform at their 100 percent level.
 As shown in the previous episodes, the two warriors are Namekians, and they possess the ability to regenerate.
 Moreover, the two Namekians seems to be a dirty fighter, and have been battling as a duo, making them a step ahead against Gohan and Piccolo.

 Although there are no official statements about the battle between the Namekians and the teacher and student alliance, it is expected that it will be another exciting match-up to witness in Dragon Ball Super Episode 118.